gregerhalltorp/trailer-sample-vp/README.md

 - Handle other sites than YouTube (tmdb supports videos from Vimeo and maybe more) _Excluded due to time constraints, would require a lot of analysis_
+- Move util functions to lib and provide testing